 In English literature lessons, students begin their study of ‘An Inspector Calls’ and further explore their Shakespeare, Dickens and poetry set texts and various contexts.
 Students also develop skills in analysing unseen poetry.

-Finally, students are required to make active connections between a literary text and some non-literary material in an independent investigation.
-The connections must be based either on a chosen theme or on the idea that particular linguistic strategies and features may occur in the different types of material.
+Finally, students are required to make active connections between a literary text and some non-literary material in an independent investigation (NEA).